What is an ADU?

 How does the Explorer estimate future ADU construction volume?

-The Cost-Effectiveness Explorer team estimates the number of new ADUs that will be built from 2023 through 2025 for each local jurisdiction in California.
+The Cost-Effectiveness Explorer team estimates the number of new ADUs that will be built during the code cycle for each local jurisdiction in California.
 These estimates start from our estimates for new Single Family Units (learn how we projected single family and multifamily units here).
 Then we took the following steps:

 1. We turned to the California Department of Housing and Development’s publicly available Housing Housing Element submissions (Housing Element Implementation and APR Dashboard) to determine the ratio of single family units to ADUs for each jurisdiction.
 We divided the number of proposed ADUs by the total number of proposed ADUs and Single Family Units.
-Initially, this ratio was calculated using only the most recent year’s data (2021) to best represent the increasing popularity of ADUs, but found that many jurisdictions then had no projected ADUs.
-To correct for this, we instead calculated this ratio using data from all four years available (2018, 2019, 2020, and 2021).
-If a jurisdiction’s information was not available, a statewide average ratio of 0.37 was applied.
+We calculated this ratio using data from the past four years, to ensure the most up to date trends are represented.
+If a jurisdiction’s information was not available, a statewide average ratio was applied.

 2. Multiplying the number of projected single family units by the ratio of single family homes to new ADUs in step 1 to determine the number of projected ADUs.